arberg/md5recurse/README.md

 * print value of the md5recurse file attribute `getfattr -n user.md5recurse <file>`

+#### Preserve extended file attributes

+Linux

+* Extended file attributes will not be preserved when moving files between different samba-shares, as that amounts to copying files.

+* Moving files within linux or within same samba share, will preserve extended file attributes.

+* Copying files in linuxs with 'cp', see -p and --preserve.

+* rsync preseverse file-attributes with -X or --xattrs

 ### Usages
 * Should a disk fail the global-disk files can be used to verify a possible restore of the disk.
 * Should a subfolder in the common user-folder be lost and later restored, then the global user-md5data can be used to verify the content of the restored folder.